 The ZMCv1.5 Monitor program (on the Z80 Membership card) looks for the file Z80MC_GO.HEX on an SD-card.
 This is the "boot track" for the CP/M-80 v2.2 operating system.
 If found, the monitor loads and executes it to boot CP/M. If this file is not found, the Monitor simply continues to run from ROM as usual.

 The Monitor supports any combination: You can run the Z80-CPU card alone, or with the Front Panel, or with the Z80-SIO card, or all three.
-A 1-card or 2-card stack fits in an Altoids tin; but you'll need a taller case for a 3-card stack.
+A single card or 2-card stack fits in an Altoids tin; but you'll need a taller case for a 3-card stack.
 Here's a picture of Walter Miraglia's Z80MC with the Front Panel and Z80-SIO card, connected and powered from his laptop's USB port.
 It also shows off his cool 3D printed case.
 If you'd like one, his design files are on Thingiverse here.
 You can order one through the linked suppliers.
 Rich Cini says he got one for $18.

 CP/M reads and writes to disk image files on the SD-card.
 These are ordinary DOS FAT16 files that you put there with your PC.
 You can "mount" any 4 files at a time as CP/M's A: to D: disks.
 Disk image files can emulate anything from a little "floppy disk" to an 8 Mbyte "hard disk".
 The default size emulates 8" 250K floppy disks.
 The CP/M Disk Explorer is a Windows drag-n-drop file manager to transfer CP/M files between these images and the normal DOS file system on a PC.